Resources for ABA Therapists to Create More Inclusive Spaces

-Applied Behavior Analysis therapy has been practiced for more than a half-century, but the discipline has always evolved in step with new understandings of patient needs.
-In recent years, this has meant an increased focus on diversity, equity, and inclusion (DEI) initiatives to make ABA therapy services accessible to all patients.
+Applied Behavior Analysis therapy has been practiced for more than half a century, and the discipline has always evolved alongside new understandings of patient needs.
+In recent years, that evolution has meant a stronger focus on diversity, equity, and inclusion to make ABA degree programs and services accessible to everyone.

 Those with Disabilities

-This resource explains how those with disabilities can find access to ABA therapy and is a useful guide for ABA practitioners to advise patients with disabilities on how to receive affordable and accessible care.
+This resource explains how people with disabilities can access ABA therapy.
+It’s a useful resource for practitioners advising patients on finding affordable, accessible care.

 REPORT: Quality of Life for People with Disabilities

-This report by Research and Practice for Persons with Severe Disabilities is written specifically for ABA practitioners to approach working with clients with physical incapacities.
+Written by Research and Practice for Persons with Severe Disabilities, this report is designed specifically for ABA practitioners working with clients with physical disabilities.

 Women